Korn Ferry Assessment: A Complete Study Guide with Practice Test

-The personality tests examine how you are likely to behave in certain workplace scenarios.
+The Korn ferry personality inventory tests examine how you are likely to behave in certain workplace scenarios.
 You can expect to be presented with a series of situations and choose what you would do.
 From these, the employer can see how you would behave in the position applied for.

 These will reveal your leadership and problem-solving skills